-10. Understanding your HVAC Systems
+Understanding your HVAC System

-Know how to shut down and restart your Heating Ventilation and Air Conditioning System before the arrival of a major storm or Hurricane.
+Know how to shut down and re-start your Heating Ventilation and Air Conditioning System prior to the arrival of a major storm or Hurricane.
 It is important to pay special attention to the ventilation systems (air, heat, fans, etc.) that may transmit toxic emissions in the event of a fire or hazardous materials spill during the event.
 Shut down all HVAC systems once power is lost.